Global mobile statistics 2014 Home: all the latest stats on mobile Web, apps, marketing, advertising, subscribers, and trends...

 The Compendium of global mobile stats received 882,412 pageviews in 2013, check out mobiThinkings other compelling reads of last year: Most popular content on mobiThinking in 2013.

 Finding your way around the mobile stats compendium:

-The compendium has now been split up into constituent parts, to help navigation and allow us to add even more stats.
+The compendium is split up into sections to help navigation.
 Each section opens in a new window.